This is the R script for Week 13 Lab.

 provides a very convenient API to access them.

-This command extracts the county boundaries for the US and reads them into an sf object called us_co
+This command extracts the county boundaries for all states and reads them into an sf object called us_co

 You Do It